 The Importance of Magnesium

-You can easily meet your daily requirements of magnesium through your diet by eating plenty of nuts, seeds, green leafy vegetables and legumes, such as lentils and beans.
+You can easily meet your daily requirements of Mg through your diet by eating plenty of nuts, seeds, green leafy vegetables and legumes, such as lentils and beans.

 Magnesium is also important for growing strong bones and healthy teeth – at least as important as calcium.
 Osteoporosis is on the rise and can be prevented through a healthy, mineral-rich diet from childhood onwards.
 Weight-bearing exercise is another important contributor to strong bones.
 Children who are very active and athletic during their teenage years have a much better chance of having strong bones as adults compared to their couch-potato peers.

-Body temperature regulation depends on magnesium.
-If you always have cold hands and feet this may be due to low magnesium.
-Try increasing your magnesium intake and see if it helps – by improving blood flow through the small vessels in your fingers and toes.
-In fact magnesium affects blood flow in every artery and vein – as these contain muscles.
+Body temperature regulation depends on Magnesium.
+If you always have cold hands and feet this may be due to low Mg.
+Try increasing your Mg intake and see if it helps – by improving blood flow through the small vessels in your fingers and toes.
+In fact, Magnesium affects blood flow in every artery and vein – as these contain muscles.
 When they are contracted the blood flow stops, when they are relaxed, blood flows.
 This applies to the heart as well.
-Heart function and blood flow through the coronary arteries that provide the heart with nutrients and oxygen depends on magnesium.
+Heart function and blood flow through the coronary arteries that provide the heart with nutrients and oxygen depends on Mg.

 One of the most common problems I see in children is that they do not sleep enough.
-Many struggle to fall asleep; are anxious, have nightmares, wake in the middle of the night, or are restless and move around all night long in their bed.
+Many struggle to fall asleep; are anxious; have nightmares; wake in the middle of the night; or are restless and move around all night long in their bed.
 A child who struggles with sleep makes for exhausted parents.
-Magnesium deficiency can be a cause of sleep problems and I have seen many children’s sleep improve and their parents’ happiness increase once they had enough magnesium in their system.
+Mg deficiency can be a cause of sleep problems and I have seen many children’s sleep improve and their parents’ happiness increase once they had enough Mg in their system.

-As you can see magnesium is incredibly important for many different aspects of your and your children’s health.
-If you want to help your children sleep well, be calm, happy, not constipated or fidgety, begin by making sure that they get enough magnesium in their diet.
+As you can see Magnesium is incredibly important for many different aspects of your and your children’s health.
+If you want to help your children sleep well, be calm, happy, not constipated or fidgety, begin by making sure that they get enough Mg in their diet.

-1+ cup of legumes: lentils, beans, chickpeas, hummus, falafel, bean chili, lentilburgers…
+- 1+ cup of legumes: lentils, beans, chickpeas, hummus, falafel, bean chilli, lentil burgers

-Epsom Salt baths or Magnesium chloride baths are a relaxing and pleasant way of getting your magnesium: add ½ to 1 cup of the magnesium salts to the bath tub and soak in it for 15-20 minutes to allow the magnesium to be absorbed through the skin.
+Epsom Salt baths or Magnesium chloride baths are a relaxing and pleasant way of getting your Magnesium.
+Add ½ to 1 cup of the Magnesium salts to the bathtub and soak in it for 15-20 minutes to allow the Mg to be absorbed through the skin.

-Magnesium creams and lotions can do the same: rub them into your skin and the magnesium gets absorbed into the body.
+Magnesium creams and lotions can do the same: rub them into your skin and they get absorbed into the body.

 This article was written by paediatrician Dr Leila Masson.

 Dr Leila Masson is a paediatrician specialized in nutritional and environmental medicine.
-She has a practice in Bondi Beach. www.drleilamasson.com
+She has a practice in Bondi Beach, Sydney www.drleilamasson.com